 These are also know as a "Hub", "Bridge" or "Gateway" and they are physical units that connect to your home network via a wireless (WiFi) or hardwired (Ethernet) connection.
 This allows you to control your Smart Home from a smartphone, tablet or computer and allows remote access even when you're away from home, via the Internet.
 In order to communicate with the Controller from your Smartphone / Tablet you install an App for that Controller, which allows you to connect to it whether you're in the lounge or sitting on the beach.

-Most manufacturers offer several different hardware Controllers in their range with varying specifications.
+Some manufacturers offer several different hardware Controllers in their range with varying specifications.
 This allows you to start with a smaller Controller and then upgrade at a later date as your Smart Home needs expand.

-For example you can start small with some simple lighting control and then as you build out your system to add additional functions such as security and heating you can move up to the next level of hardware Controller if needed.
+For example you can start small with some simple Smart Home Lighting control and then as you build out your system to add additional functions such as security and heating you can move up to the next level of hardware Controller if needed.
 Often the process of upgrading a hardware Controller is a simple case of creating a backup on the original model and restoring it on the new model - nice and easy!

 A hardware Controller offers you an easy to install system as it includes all the software in a self contained unit - just plug it in, turn it on, connect it to your home network and in a few minutes you're ready to begin with setting up your Smart Home!